AbdElftah99/Ecommerce_Web_API/README.md

 # E-Commerce Web API (ASP.NET 8)

-This project is a modular **E-Commerce Web API** built using **ASP.NET Core 8**, following **Onion Architecture**.
+This project is a modular **E-Commerce Web API** built using **ASP.NET Core 8** with simple admin dashboard, following **Onion Architecture**.
 The solution is structured for scalability, maintainability, and separation of concerns.

 ---